yashkhadilkar/medical-device-rag-navigator/README.md

 # medical-device-rag-system
-A RAG System that answers questions about compliance requirements and approval pathways
+A Retrieval-Augmented Generation (RAG) system for FDA medical device regulations.
+It answers questions about compliance requirements and approval pathways